-The elective officers of the City shall consist of five city council members, one of whom shall be the mayor, a city clerk, and a city treasurer.
-The Mayor shall be directly elected by the voters.
-The members of the city council shall be elected by the voters from the city at large at the time and in the manner provided in this Charter.
+The elective officers of the City shall consist of four city council members, one directly elected mayor, a city clerk, and a city treasurer.
+The members of the city council and the mayor shall be elected by the voters from the City at large at the time and in the manner provided in this Charter.
+In the event that the population of the City exceeds one hundred thousand (100,000) residents, by resolution of the city council, the City may increase the elective officers of the City to six city council members, one directly elected mayor, a city clerk, and a city treasurer.

 All elective officers shall serve for a term of four years and until their respective successors are elected and qualified.
 The elective officers in office at the time this Charter takes effect shall continue in office until the termination of their current terms and succeeding terms shall be likewise for four (4) years.
 The term of each elective officer shall commence no later than five days from the certification of the election results by the city council.
 Ties in voting among candidates for officer shall be settled by lot.

-Elective officers shall have the same indemnification rights as employees as specified in Section 505.
+Elective officers and employees shall have the same indemnification rights as specified under California State law only.